rick-roche/rickroche.com/content/posts/0002-azure-pipelines-dependabot/index.md

 ## Dependabot?

 [Dependabot](https://dependabot.com/) creates pull requests on your repos with the dependencies you should update.
-Read about [How it works](https://dependabot.com/#how-it-works) but in a nutshell
+You can read about [how it works](https://dependabot.com/#how-it-works); but in a nutshell
 - it checks for updates of your dependencies
 - it opens up a pull request on your repo
 - you review the PR and merge